artsycoder533/3-column-preview-card-component/README.md

 ### What I learned

-I learned the difference between selecting the body height at 100% vs 100vh.
-At one point my footer ended up in the middle of the mobile design because of this.
+How to use auto-fit with the repeat function in CSS Grid.

 ### Continued development

 I need to continue to work on CSS Grid.
-I know with Grid i should have been able to make it automatically responsive so that i didnt have to add a media query, but i couldnt figure it out.
-The grid-template-columns: repeat function I cant seem to grasp, especially when I dont know the exact sizing of each column to start.

 ## Author